oracle-livelabs/pts/ai-agentics/lab1/lab1.md

 ## Introduction

-This notebook demonstrates how to build a powerful AI agent that can search documents, generate PDFs, and handle email-related tasks using LangChain and Oracle GenAI.
+In this workshop we use notebook to demonstrates how to build a powerful AI agent that can search documents, generate PDFs, and handle email-related tasks using LangChain and Oracle GenAI.
 Throughout this workshop, we'll explore:

 1. Setting up the environment and dependencies
 2. Creating custom tools for our agent